-Peter Wehner is a senior fellow at the Ethics and Public Policy Center (EPPC), a neoconservative-led organization founded in the 1970s that promotes an increased role for Christianity in public policy.
-A former advisor in the George W. Bush White House, Wehner's track record also includes stints in the Reagan and George H. W. Bush administrations.
+Peter Wehner is a senior fellow at the Ethics and Public Policy Center (EPPC), a neoconservative organization that promotes an increased role for Christianity in public policy, and a frequent op-ed contributor to the New York Times.
+A former adviser in the George W. Bush White House, Wehner's track record also includes stints in the Reagan and George H. W. Bush administrations.
 Wehner has worked with a number of other rightist groups, including the William Bennett-founded Empower America and the Hudson Institute, and he has been closely associated with leading neoconservative figures like William Kristol.

-Earlier, in August 2011, Wehner argued in a Weekly Standard op-ed that Obama's first term in office was shaping up to be an abject failure, claiming that the president was guilty of—among other things—"economic malpractice" and "political fraudulence."
-On foreign affairs, Wehner insinuated the Obama is not interested in protecting the country.
-"It tells us something that every previous president was instinctively inclined to defend the United States, while Obama is far more inclined to apologize for her and place himself above her.
+A vocal critic of the Obama administration, Wehner has argued that the administration's track record on foreign affairs has been an abject failure.
+In an op-ed for the neoconservative Weekly Standard, he argued that Obama is not interested in protecting the country and is causing the public to question the country's morality.
+He wrote: "It tells us something that every previous president was instinctively inclined to defend the United States, while Obama is far more inclined to apologize for her and place himself above her.
 He has undermined America's moral self-confidence."

 In the George W. Bush White House

 Wehner served as an adviser and speechwriter in the George W. Bush from 2002 to 2007.
 He gained a reputation as a vocal proponent of the Bush administration's conservative domestic agenda and militarist "war on terror" policies, which he continued to defend after leaving the government.
 In May 2008, for example, Wehner characterized Bush's Iraq plan as "working in terms of security, in terms of politics, and in terms of economics. … I don't see any reason why you'd get away from it."